aral/logux-protocol/spec.md

 `type` key with string value.

 Action metadata contains at least `id` and `time`.
 `time` is action’s creation time.
-It is a milliseconds from second time in `connected` message.
+It is a milliseconds since second time in `connected` message.

 `id` could be in 3 forms: